ossia/score-docs/docs/references/devices-types/osc-device.md

 When selecting a parameter in the Device explorer pane, its attributes can be displayed and edited in the bottom section of the pane.
 A dedicated window can also be opened by choose 'Edit' in the parameter contextual menu.

-For each value type, a number of attributes can be defined, such as: value domain (min. and max. value), clip mode (parameter handling of value exceeding its domain), repetition filter,etc.
+For each value type, a number of attributes can be defined, such as: value domain (min. and max. value), clip mode (parameter handling of value exceeding its domain), repetition filter, etc.

 ![Parameter attributes](/score-docs/assets/images/references/devices-types/parameter_attributes.png "Parameter's attributes")

 # Saving OSC device for later use

 When properly set up, your OSC device namespace can be exported and saved to disk for latter use.
-To do so, choose "Export device" in the device contaxtual menu.
+To do so, choose "Export device" in the device contextual menu.